Basics

 The crate should be just big enough for your dog to stand up, turn around, and lie down comfortably.
 Bigger isn't better — too much space allows them to pee in one corner and sleep in another, defeating the potty training purpose.

-For puppies, buy a crate with a divider panel so you can adjust size as they grow.
+For puppies, buy a crate with a divider panel so you can adjust size as they grow. our complete beginner's training guide gives you the broader obedience framework that makes crate training far smoother.

 Phase 1: Introduction (Days 1–3)